 Lisa Taylor is founder and President of Challenge Factory and the Centre for Career Innovation.
 Her career and workforce perspectives have been featured in media outlets across North America including the Wall Street Journal, Huffington Post, CBC and The Globe and Mail.
 Taylor regularly speaks on the Future of Work, the intergenerational workforce and the changing nature of careers in today’s economy.

 Publishing of the Playbook was made possible in part by the generous contributions of Knowledge Champions.

 In the News!

-- Career paths retain talent featured on Toronto Sun (March 16, 2017)
+- Career paths retain talent featured in the Toronto Sun (March 16, 2017)

 - 3 SMB trends for 2017 that every employer needs to know featured on Workopolis (February 2, 2017)

-- Small Biz Employees featured on the CBC Radio, Ottawa Morning (January 23, 2017)
+- Small Biz Employees featured on CBC Radio, Ottawa Morning (January 23, 2017)